 They can have long hair or short hair.
 Often, it is somewhere in between.
 They may have long fur that is a bit rougher than a Lhasa Apso.
 Or, they may have silky, short fur.

 These dogs are not particularly popular.
 It is difficult to find a breeder that specializes in these puppies.
 Instead, they tend to be happy accidents or be the result of very limited breeding.
 Often, you can find these dogs at rescues and shelters.
-If you adopt from a rescue, you’ll usually end up paying something between $100 – $300.
-This covers the dogs’ vaccinations and veterinary care, which most canines need when they reach the animal shelter.
+If you adopt from a rescue, you’ll usually pay an adoption fee that covers the dogs’ vaccinations and veterinary care, which most canines need when they reach the animal shelter.

 Temperament & Intelligence of the Be-Apsos